JonasLeonhard/neovim-config/README.md

 : How to learn neovim?
 - Read my Blog post: <a href="https://jonasleonhard.de/posts/neovim/" target="_blank">Neovim, from zero to hero</a>

-: Where can i find more awsome neovim plugins?
+: Where can i find more awesome neovim plugins?
 - Checkout <a href="https://github.com/rockerBOO/awesome-neovim/tree/main">Awesome Neovim</a>

 # Licence: